satwikkansal/wtfpython/README.md

   * All length 0 and length 1 strings are interned.
   * Strings are interned at compile time (`'wtf'` will be interned but `''.join(['w', 't', 'f']` will not be interned)
   * Strings that are not composed of ascii letters, digits or underscores, are not interned.
 This explains why `'wtf!'` was not interned due to `!`.
++ When `a` and `b` are set to `"wtf!"` in the same line, the Python interpreter creates a new object, then references the second variable at the same time.
+If you do it on separate lines, it doesn't "know" that there's already `wtf!` as an object (because `"wtf!"` is not implicitly interned as per the facts mentioned above).
+It's a compiler optimization and specifically applies to the interactive environment.

 ---